Bukola Oriola

 Bukola Oriola (born 1976) is a Nigerian-American journalist.
 She lives in Anoka County, Minnesota, and has a son named Samuel Jacobs.
 She spent six years as a journalist covering education in Nigeria while still living in that country.
 In 2005, she came to the United States from Nigeria on a two-month work permit in order to cover a New York City meeting of the United Nations General Assembly.
 She married a US citizen who prevented her from establishing interpersonal relationships with anyone other than himself.
 He subjugated her to a life of unfree labour, confiscating all of her earnings.
 She was imprisoned in her home in this manner for two years.
 Bukola is a speaker, author, mentor, advocate, and entrepreneur.

 Publicity

-She wrote and self-published a book Imprisoned: The Travails of a Trafficked Victim about her experiences with human trafficking.
+She wrote and self-published a book Imprisoned: The Travails of a Trafficked Victim about her experiences of human trafficking.
 In August 2013, she appeared on a discussion panel following a screening of the documentary film Not My Life at the Humphrey School of Public Affairs' Cowles Auditorium.
 On December 16, 2015, she was appointed by President Barack Obama as a member of the United States Advisory Council on Human Trafficking, and was re-appointed to the same position by President Donald Trump in April, 2018.
 Bukola won the Cadbury National Award for Education Reporters in 2005.
 She started a non-profit organization known as "The Enitan Story" in August 2013 to advocate for victims and empower survivors of human trafficking.

-She is a fellow of the International Institute for Journalism, Germany.
+Oriola is a fellow of the International Institute for Journalism, Germany.